 - Plenty of cheesy goodness

-Chopping all the aromatic veggies roughly the same size also helps the flavor profile.
+- Size Matters: Chopping all the aromatic veggies roughly the same size also helps the flavor profile.
 If they are similar in size, then all the little pieces will reach the same stage in the cooking process together.
-It’s kind of a scientific thing but it reeeally helps with flavor too!
+It’s kind of a scientific thing but it really helps with flavor too!

-Store this dish in an airtight container with a secure lid in the refrigerator and it should stay fresh for 3-5 days.
+- Storing: Store this dish in an airtight container with a secure lid or covered in plastic wrap in the refrigerator and it should stay fresh for 3-4 days.
 Be sure to follow the FDA recommendations for food safety and refrigeration.
 This includes ensuring that your fridge is set to 40 degrees Fahrenheit.

-Simply slow thaw your mostaccioli in the fridge overnight the day before baking.
+- Simply slow-thaw the mostaccioli in the fridge overnight the day before baking.

 Recipe Variations

-While the sweet Italian sausage really amps up the flavor of this dish, you could use turkey sausage if you’re trying to save calories.
-Using a half and half mixture of Sweet Italian sausage and turkey sausage gives you the best of both worlds.
+- Change The Protein: While the sweet Italian sausage really amps up the flavor of this dish, you could use turkey sausage if you’re trying to save calories.
+Using a half-and-half mixture of Sweet Italian sausage and turkey sausage gives you the best of both worlds.

 Mostaccioli